-Following the peace-treaty of Hubertusburg Frederick started not only rebuilding his country but also completing the park of Sans,souci.
-In constructing the New Palace he wanted to show to the world that Prussia was still not on her knees, even had the financial resources to construct such a useless building.
-In fact, Frederick preferred living in Sans,souci palace and only used the New Palace for official receptions and for housing his guests.
+Following the peace-treaty of Hubertusburg, Frederick started not only rebuilding his country but also completing the park of Sans,souci.
+In constructing the New Palace, he wanted to show to the world that Prussia was still not on her knees, even had the financial resources to build such a useless building.
+In fact, Frederick preferred living in Sans,souci palace, and only used the New Palace for official receptions and for housing his guests.
 His successors preferred to stay in Berlin, Prussia's capital, and when in Potsdam resided in the cozier Charlottenhof.

 |Sans,souci under thunderclouds|

 |The comma behind sans -- does it allude to Frederick's missing virile member?|

 It had been amputated in his young years following an infection of gonorrhea.

 Historians are still discussing the issue, including Frederick's sexual preferences.